trinodb/trino/docs/src/main/sphinx/connector/faker.md

 many rows are generated for a table, use the `LIMIT` clause in the query.
 A default limit can be set using the `default_limit` table, or schema property or in the connector configuration file, using the `faker.default-limit` property.
+Use a limit value higher than the configured default to return more rows.

 ### Null values

-For columns without a `NOT NULL` constraint, null values are generated using the default probability of 50%.
+For columns without a `NOT NULL` constraint, `null` values are generated using the default probability of 50%.
 It can be modified using the `null_probability` property set for a column, table, or schema.
-The default value of 0.5 can be also modified in the connector configuration file, by using the `faker.null-probability` property.
+The default value of 0.5 can be also modified in the catalog configuration file, by using the `faker.null-probability` property.

 (faker-type-mapping)=